-The Ready to Install page opens and displays a summary of the pending installation.
+The Ready to Install page opens and displays information on the pending installation.

-8. Click Install to install the Workbench software.
+Click Install to install the Workbench software.
 When complete, the wizard displays the Installation Complete page.

 NOTE: To view a running summary of the installation process, click the Show details button.